Katanajay/College-projects/README.md

 Love motorbiking, shooting (not animals), Rugby, Battlefield Tours, Reading, History, Travelling.

-Can`t wait to be able to create websites!
+Can`t wait to be able to create websites (no pressure Oisin lol)!